 **Return to Pre-departure List**

-Participants travelling within the United States or within a U.S. Territory will be required to provide CGEE with information regarding your U.S.-based medical insurance.
+Participants traveling within the United States or within a U.S. Territory will be required to provide CGEE with information regarding your U.S.-based medical insurance.
 Our office will use this information to provide medical care to you in an emergency.
-Please contact email@example.com if you do not have health insurance.
+Please contact firstname.lastname@example.org if you do not have health insurance.

 Air Travel & Deviations